-Treatment for Dupuytren's contracture is usually only required if the condition affects the function of your hand.
+Treatment for Dupuytren's contracture (Dupuytren's disease) is usually only required if the condition affects the function of your hand.
 Many cases are mild and don't need to be treated.

-The treatment used will largely depend on the severity of the condition.
+The treatment used largely depends on the severity of the condition.
 In milder cases that require treatment, non-surgical treatments or a minor procedure called a needle fasciotomy may be recommended.

 For more severe cases, surgery is an effective and widely used treatment.
-The two most common surgical procedures are a fasciectomy and an open fasciotomy.
+The two most common surgical procedures are an open fasciotomy and a fasciectomy.

 These treatments are described in more detail below.

-Non-surgical treatment options for Dupuytren's contracture include radiation therapy and a relatively new medicine called collagenase clostridium histolyticum.
+Non-surgical treatment options for Dupuytren's contracture may include radiation therapy and a medicine called collagenase clostridium histolyticum.
 These are generally most effective if used before the condition becomes severe.

 In 2010, the National Institute for Health and Care Excellence (NICE) issued guidance about the use of radiation therapy to treat Dupuytren’s contracture.
 Radiation therapy aims to prevent or delay the need for surgery.